SimonMonecke/lightweight-cctray-monitor/README.md

 ### Configuration

 * successText: Text which is visible if no step is running or failed (optional, default: ":D")
-* autoHiddenPrefix: Steps with this prefix are hidden (optional, no default)
+* autoHiddenRegex: Steps matching this regex are hidden (optional, no default)
 * defaultHiddenSteps: Vector with steps which are hidden (optional, no default)
 * pipelines : Vector with pipeline-maps (required)
   * cctrayUrl: URL of the cctray-xml document of the pipeline (required)